-Next to your house or apartment, your next most significant earthly possession is probably a car.
-And, unless it’s a complete heap of junk, your car is probably worth a sizeable chunk of change, which begs the question ‘how do I sell my used car?’
-If and when you decide to dive into the used car market to offload it, either to upgrade or make a lateral purchase, you’ll want to get every penny for it that you can.
-But it’s not as simple as uploading a camera phone photo, listing its mileage and sitting back to watch bids flood your inbox.
+Next to your house or apartment, your next-most significant earthly possession is probably a car.
+Unless it’s a complete hunk of junk, your car is probably worth a sizeable chunk of change.
+Which, in turn, likely has you wondering how to make the most of that value — especially when it comes time to sell.
+If and when you decide to dive into the used car market to offload it — either to upgrade or make a lateral purchase — you’ll want to get every penny for it you can.
+But selling a car for the most money possible isn’t as simple as uploading a phone pic and listing its mileage on Craigslist and sitting back to watch the bids flood your inbox.

 Choosing one among the endless many is no easy task.
 Moreover, since the average price for an SUV 2017 was just under $40,000, it’s a decision that shouldn’t be taken lightly.
 To cover all the bases, we bumped the budget up to $50,000 and chose the best new SUVs you can buy in 2018.
 Read the Story